An Ultimate Guide to WhatsApp Business API Pricing

 Although sales teams use different categories of conversations, depending on their goals and strategies, the primary goal is nurturing leads and winning sales.

-If your business has a high-profit margin per sale, using the WhatsApp API can be an ideal solution.
+If your business has a high-profit margin per sale, using the WhatsApp API is an ideal solution.
 This is because you would only engage in conversations with a few clients per month, but the revenue generated from such conversations will be more than enough.

 Finally, speaking of support teams.
 WhatsApp highlights that “Service conversations help resolve customer inquiries.”